haileytapia/portfolio/CircularSankeyChartDomo.md

 {:  .about }
 > Charts in Domo, an ABI platform, are visual representations of data that help users understand and analyze information more easily.

-A Sankey chart is a type of flow diagram that uses the width of its lines to represent the relative amounts of flow between different nodes.
-It is often used to visualize energy flows, material flows, or web page paths.
+A Sankey chart, also known as a flow diagram, visualizes the flow of data or resources through a system.
+Sankey charts are made up of nodes, which represent the start and end points of the flow, and arrows, which represent the flow itself.
+The width of the arrows is proportional to the amount of data or resources that are flowing.
 For more information about Sankey charts, see our [Sankey Chart](https://domo-support.domo.com/s/article/360043429273?language=en_US) article.

-Sankey charts are made up of nodes, which are the endpoints of the flows, and colored arrows, which represent the flows themselves.
-The width of the arrows is proportional to the amount of flow.
 The following image shows a typical Sankey chart:

 ![Sankey chart](https://github.com/haileytapia/portfolio/assets/78626762/6f89c694-a97b-4aa0-b8c9-f3a4a05a911b)